819-822-9600, ext. 2260 gallery@ubishops.ca

 Overview

-As Geocreatures brings together artists who, in their evocation, reinvention and updating of the connections between animal, vegetable and mineral, invite us to see life through the lens of geology and contemplate how evolution has affected our planet.
+As Geocreatures brings together artistic projects that, in their evocation, reinvention and updating of the connections between living matter and the mineral, invite us to see life through the lens of geology and contemplate how evolution has affected our planet.

 As the earth sciences teach us, geological processes provided the landforms and matter favourable to the emergence of life.
 But living things, too, have played a role in shaping the earth’s crust through such processes as fossilization, bioerosion or organic sedimentation.
 Indeed, the reciprocal exchange between the living and the mineral points to a shared occupancy of the planet and an ongoing co-evolution.
 Quite simply, the biosphere cannot be envisaged without the geosphere, and vice versa.